Ludington State Park 2024: Stunning Beaches, Lighthouse, Sand Dunes, Hiking & Camping Make this a Must-Do Destination

 Updated motel with lots of amenities.
 Walk to downtown, restaurants, marinas, shopping, parks and the car ferry.
 Free, high-speed Wi-Fi, refrigerators, microwaves, coffee makers in every room.
 Full kitchen suites available.

-Outdoor heated salt-water pool, picnic area, free bike rental, shuffleboard, etc.
+Outdoor heated salt-water pool, picnic area, free bike rental and shuffleboard.

 Ludington Pier House Motel